Best Summer Camp Essentials for Kids (What We Always Pack)

 Wildkin Kids Overnighter Duffel Bag

 The Wildkin Overnighter is sized at 18 by 9 by 9 inches, which is just right for a week of day camp or an overnight trip without being so big that it becomes unwieldy for a seven-year-old to drag.
-My daughter can zip and unzip it independently, find what she needs without dumping the whole thing out, and carry it on her shoulder without it dragging on the ground.
+Kids can zip and unzip it independently, find what they need without dumping the whole thing out, and carry it on their shoulder without it dragging on the ground.

 The interior is moisture-resistant, which matters for camp.
 Wet swimsuits, damp towels, sandy shoes: camp gear gets gross, and a bag that resists moisture and wipes clean inside is the difference between using the same bag for multiple seasons or replacing it after one.
 The outside is constructed with the kind of stitching that survives being thrown into car trunks and piled under benches.

-The prints come in a wide range of options across different developmental stages, and my kids have always had strong opinions about which one is theirs.
-Letting them pick the print is actually a small way to build ownership and investment in keeping track of their stuff.
+The prints come in a wide range of options across different developmental stages, and kids always have strong opinions about which one is theirs.
+Letting them pick the print is a small way to build ownership and investment in keeping track of their stuff.

 Honest limitation: the Wildkin Overnighter is genuinely an overnight bag, not a serious hiking or travel duffel for older kids.
 If you have a teenager going to a two-week sleepaway camp and bringing a full wardrobe, they need something with more capacity and structural support.
 This bag is sized and built for the elementary-school age range.